botlabs-gg/yagpdb-docs-v2/content/docs/custom-commands/commands.md

 {{< callout context="tip" title="Tip: Debugging Cron Expressions" icon="outline/rocket" >}}

-To help build and debug cron expressions, we reccomend using [Cronitor's Crontab Guru](https://crontab.guru/) or a similar site.
+To help build and debug cron expressions, we recommend using [Cronitor's Crontab Guru](https://crontab.guru/) or a similar site.
 Note that predefined schedules such as `@hourly`, and the use of `7` in the DOW field may parse correctly on Corntab Guru, but are not supported with YAGPDB.